Getting An Offer On Your Home

 Inspections, the kind they plan to do and how long they have to do them and notify you if they intend to move forward with the sale

 Inclusions, personal property that might be included in the sale

-Be sure to ask questions and clearly understand the timelines and obligations that go in to signing an offer on your home.
+Be sure to ask questions and clearly understand the timelines and your obligations when you sign an offer on your home.

-After you have a signed contract, the buyer will likely set up home inspections.
-The can include inspection on the home, for radon, for lead-based paint, inspections of a well or septic system and reviews of surveys, zoning and insurability.
+After you have a signed contract, the buyer will set up home inspections.
+These can include inspection on the home, for radon, for lead-based paint, inspections of a well, septic system or video scope of the sewer line and reviews of surveys, zoning and insurability.
 Based on the findings of the inspections the buyer may decide to accept the home, terminate the deal or negotiate repairs as part of the purchase.
 Talk with your agent about the best way to go about this.
 You will likely have to weight the benefits of moving forward with this deal vs. putting your home back on the market.
 Also consider the fact that once you know about a defect in your home you will be obligated to disclose it to potential buyers.

-The buyer’s lender will also order an appraisal to verify that the home is worth the amount that they are lending the buyer.
+If the buyer is getting a mortgage the buyer’s lender will order an appraisal to verify that the home is worth the amount that they are lending.